- Global Information

 Alzheimer's disease is the most common cause of dementia and accounts for 50-60% of all cases and is caused by abnormal brain tissue changes.

 Who does it affect?

+Someone in the world develops dementia every 3 seconds.
 International studies make it clear that dementia occurs in every country of the world.
 Dementia affects 1 in 20 people over the age of 65 and 1 in 5 over the age of 80.
-Worldwide there are an estimated 35.6 million people with dementia.
-By 2050 the number will rise to over 115 million.
+As of 2017, worldwide there are an estimated 50 million people with dementia and this number is expected to rise to 131.5 million by 2050.

 Where do people with dementia live?

 For at least the last 15 years, the majority of people with dementia worldwide have been living in developing regions of the world.
 They account already for over 58% of all cases; by 2050 this proportion will have risen to 68%.

 Research has shown that most people with dementia live in their own homes and are cared for by a female caregiver usually a spouse or daughter and that caring is associated with substantial psychological and financial strain (Int J Geriatric Psychiatry 2004 19 170-177).
 In contrast to developed countries, more than a quarter of people with dementia in developing countries live in a multigenerational household with their children and grandchildren.

 Caregivers have to cut back on paid work or stop work altogether, informal care is often supplemented by formal paid care and people with dementia are relatively heavy consumers of health services.
 The total estimated worldwide costs of dementia are US$818 billion in 2016, according to ADI's World Alzheimer Reports.
 By 2018, the global cost of dementia will have surpassed a trillion US dollars.

 1. Recognition of the early symptoms of dementia